Skip to main content

 Waiting for a certain condition

-The waitCondition method lets you create futures that complete when the store state meets a certain condition.
+The waitCondition method lets you create futures that complete when the application state meets a specific condition.
+It's available both on the Store and on the ReduxAction classes.

 For example: